carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 {: .source}

 > ## Channel.from
-> You may see Channel.from in older nextflow scipts this performs a similar function but will be deprecated so you should use Channel.of
+> You may see Channel.from in older nextflow scipts this performs a similar function but will be deprecated so you should use Channel.of instead.
 {: .callout}

 ### fromList

-The method `Channel.fromList` creates a channel emitting the elements provided by a list objects specified as argument:
+The method `Channel.fromList` creates a channel emitting the elements provided by a list objects specified as argument.

 ~~~
 list = ['salmon', 'kallisto']